Project Rose Collared Serger Dress

 Serge catching both raw edges into the seam and then round the other end the same as the first.

 Your fabric should be gathering into a ruffle.
-To tighten the gathers, pull the two short threads on the end of the serger tail to add extra fullness.
+To tighten the gathers pull the two short threads on the end of the serger tail to add extra fullness.

 Wrap the ruffle in a circle to form the rose.